cdp1337/coreplus/docs/frontend-development/ul-controls.md

 * data-proxy-text
 	* Set to the string of the proxy to use beside the icon.
 * data-proxy-force
-	* Set to "0" or "1" to force the use of the proxy.
+	* Set to "0" to force no proxy, or "1" to force the proxy.
 * data-proxy-icon-animation
 	* Set to "spin", "bounce", "float", or any of the other supported font-awesome animations to make the proxy icon animated on page load and mouse over.